Poland vows to keep logging ancient forest despite EU court ruling

 Szyszko approved tripling of the quota of wood that can be harvested in one of three administrative areas of the Bialowieza Forest in March 2016.

-Following Poland's reaction to the court ruling, the European Commission said Warsaw must comply with the no-logging decision.
+Following Poland's reaction to injunction, the European Commission said Warsaw must comply with the no-logging decision.

+Should Poland eventually lose the main case at the court, it could be fined more than 4 million euros ($4.71 million) and risk penalties of up to 300,000 euros for every day it defies the ruling.

+It was unclear if Poland could face penalties for non-compliance with the injunction.

+"According to our knowledge, this is a precedent.
+No EU state has ignored an interim measure before," Katarzyna Kosciesza from non-governmental organization ClientEarth said.

-Szyszko said he is not worried about possible EU fines for non-compliance with the ruling.
+Szyszko said he is not worried about possible EU fines for non-compliance.
 He estimated that a halt to the protective measures could cost 2 billion zlotys ($552.03 million) in damage to nature, without elaborating.

 Szyszko brought a jar of Bialowieza beetles to the news conference, saying they were enough to kill a thousand trees.